shivannis/xandr-docs-public/xandr-docs/articles/invest/self-auditing-creatives.md

 **Maximum** in their Demand Partners settings.
 As an advertiser, it is critical that you don't betray the seller's trust and ensure that the seller can rely on your self-audit.

-An ecosystem of standardized audit practices and open trust settings will greatly increase liquidity for every member on the Xandr platform.
+An ecosystem of standardized audit practices and open trust settings will greatly increase liquidity for every member on the Microsoft Advertising platform.
 If a seller feels like they can no longer control the types of creatives that serve on their inventory, their first action will be to reduce the trust level of the buying member and effectively limit access to their supply.
 Standardization will ultimately benefit everyone by leading to more liquidity.

 ## Applying sensitive categories to generic creatives